Netherlands women's national football team: Olympic Games

 Since the inception of women's Olympic football, UEFA has designated the World Cup as its qualifying tournament for the succeeding Olympic tournament.
 Because the Netherlands failed to qualify to the World Cup until 2015, the Netherlands women automatically failed to qualify for the Olympics up to 2012.
 In 2015 Netherlands made it to their first World Cup.
 Their round of 16 exit was good enough for a post World Cup mini tournament to decide UEFA's last spot at the Olympics.
 Sweden won that tournament and the Netherlands were eliminated.
 In 2019 the Netherlands reached the World Cup final and qualified for the Olympics for the first time.

 UEFA European Women's Championship

-The Netherlands failed to qualify for the final tournament of the UEFA Women's Championship from 1984 to 2005.
+The Dutch failed to qualify for the final tournament of the UEFA Women's Championship from 1984 to 2005.
 In 2009, the Netherlands women's team qualified and reached third place.
-In 2013, they qualified again, but did not advance after the group stage.
-The Netherlands women booked a major victory on the 2017 tournament: following a 4–2 victory over Denmark they became the new European champion.
-Furthermore, Lieke Martens was heralded as the best player of the tournament.
+In 2013, they qualified again, but did not advance beyond the group stage.
+The Dutch women booked a major victory at the 2017 tournament: after a 4–2 victory over Denmark in the final they were the new European champion.
+Furthermore, Lieke Martens was named the best player of the tournament.
+In 2022 they were knocked out in the quarter final.